 Biography

-I currently serve as co-chair of SMT’s Analysis of World Musics Interest Group (two-year term, 2025–2026) and as a member-at-large on SMT’s Information Technology Committee (three-year term, 2025–2027).
-I am also a web manager of Intégral, Eastman’s peer-reviewed music theory journal, for volumes 38 and 39.
+I currently serve as Associate Web Editor for SMT’s Information Technology Committee, as well as co-chair of SMT’s Analysis of World Musics Interest Group (two-year term, 2025–2026).
+I am also a web manager of Intégral, Eastman’s peer-reviewed music theory journal, for Volumes 38 and 39.
 I currently serve as a graduate teaching assistant at Eastman, and I have previously taught as an adjunct at Hofstra University; as an adjunct and graduate TA at Hunter College, CUNY; and as a graduate TA (Instructor of Record) at the University of Colorado Boulder.

-Outside of music and academia, I work full-time as an optometric technician and apprentice optician at LensCrafters.
+Outside of music and academia, I work full-time as manager at LensCrafters.
 I enjoy eating ramen, building mechanical keyboards, transcribing, and spending time with my dog.
 I have previously studied at Hunter College (CUNY), the University of Colorado Boulder, and Hofstra University.

 Education